CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab7.md

   - **You need to refresh your dataset at least three times a day to accommodate the different update times for the different data sources**.

   We solved this using Direct Lake.
-Each individual Dataflow is refreshed on its schedule.
-Dataset and report do not have to be refreshed.
+Each individual data flow is refreshed on its schedule.
+The dataset and report do not have to be refreshed.

   - **Your refreshes take a long time as you need to do a full refresh every time to capture any updates that happened to the source systems**.

   Again, we solved this using Direct Lake.
-Each individual Dataflow is refreshed on its schedule.
-Dataset and report do not have to be refreshed, so we do not have to worry about full refresh.
+Each individual data flow is refreshed on its schedule.
+The dataset and report do not have to be refreshed, so we do not have to worry about full refresh.

   - **Any errors in any of the data sources that you are pulling from will result in your dataset refresh breaking.
 A lot of times the employee file doesn’t upload on time resulting in your dataset refresh breaking**.